Nocardiosis

 A 0% rating requires: Otherwise.
 A 50% rating requires: Thereafter for four years, or in any event, to six years after date of inactivity.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Nocardiosis?
+What happens at the C&P exam for Nocardiosis?

 Get a Personalized Rating Analysis